mdicaire/message_management_rest_api_app/README.md

 - Meteor.js, MeteorD and docker are used to build a docker container of the app and deploy it.

 The project has been segmented as follows:
-- ./app/: Meteor.js app with REST API
+- ./app/: Meteor.js app with REST API and service UI
 - ./deploy/: docker container build and deployment scripts
 - ./local/: automated app testing, rest api documentation generation and diagram generation
 - ./docs/: generated documentation